Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 Evaluate whether these systems have available interfaces to export data, ideally, modern interfaces that drive events.

+* Customers comes from SalesForce via a REST API
+* Brokers comes from EVIE via a REST API
+* Water Data comes from Eclipse via a ...
+* Waste Data comes from WASTE via a ...
+* Bill information comes from AllOftheAbove via a ...

+If possible, having webhooks or an event model means we can easily raise events when something changes, and each interested system can update its copy of any information.

-### 4. Analyse Metadata
+## 4. Analyse Metadata

 Defining and managing metadata for a business would be an entire article or more on its own.
 Detailed data about your data, who created it, where they created it, when they made it and who last edited it can all add value to a business by increasing understanding of critical entities.

 In the context of MDM, metadata requires analysis to check for consistency across systems.
 Different teams and systems likely use other terms or values for the same things.
 It's important to align these things to create a shared language for the organisation.

-The easiest solution is to add all the different metadata to the mastered entity, so they can all be accessed.
+The easiest solution is to add all the different, relevant metadata to the Master Data entity, so they can all be accessed in different systems.
 Then train departmental leaders in the correct terms.
+This should include Comments, Versions, Updates and Editors wherever possible, so its easy to see who worked with something last, or when something changes or was updated.

 Consider what Master Data Metadata is relevant outside of the source system.
 Sometimes, there is no actual use outside the source, so leave it there.

-### 5. Analyse Data Lifecycles
+## 5. Analyse Data Lifecycles

+Who:

+* Creates the data
+* Updates the data
+* Views the data
+* Deletes the data

+These items need to be defined for each Master Data Entity.
+This lifecycles defines where something is created and edited.
+It may be that different systems are 'the' source at different stages in the data lifecycle. that is alright, as long as its something which can be explained.

+A multi-master model is much more complex to keep aligned, so should be avoided.

+### Worked example

+1. Customer is created in [Broker System] when ...
+[Event] ...
+By ...
+2. Customer is created in Eclipse when signed up to a Water contract.
+3. Customer is created in WASTE when ...
+4. Customer is created in EVIE when ...
+5. Customer is viewed in ... when ...

-### 6. Appoint Data Stewards
+## 6. Appoint Data Stewards

+Have two people for each 'entity' who are in the department who creates and uses that entity the most.
+The two people should be Business, from the department and 'technical' which could be fromt he data team.
+They should have a working relationship for daily changes/updates and be able to make local decisions if the impact is non-breaking or within budget.

-### 7. Choose Architecture and Data Model
+## 7. Choose Architecture and Data Model

 * https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/how-to-build-a-data-architecture-to-drive-innovation-today-and-tomorrow
 * https://www.tickingtrend.com/articles/building-a-data-hub#:~:text=Building%20a%20Data%20Hub%201%20Step%201%3A%20Define,Data%20Governance%20...%207%20Step%207%3A%20Data%20Analytics
 * https://www.eckerson.com/articles/data-hubs-what-s-next-in-data-architecture

-### 8. Choose Infrastructure and Toolset
+## 8. Choose Infrastructure and Toolset

-### 9. Evaluate System Modifications
+## 9. Evaluate System Modifications

-### 10. Prototyping
+## 10. Prototyping

 ## References